 The landscape of the Veneto is one of contrasts.
 The fertile plain on the immediate hinterland of Venice, criss-crossed by causeways and dykes, became the summer playground of rich Venetian patricians as their agricultural holdings sprouted ever increasing numbers of luxurious villas.
 Many were accessed directly from the Grand Canal through a diversion of the River Brenta.

 This varied topography defined the development of the villas and gardens that were created between the 15th and 18th centuries with the enormous wealth generated by the Republic of Venice.
 In the plains, villas were elevated from the landscape to enlarge the impact of the building on the surroundings and to provide viewing platforms, galleries and balconies to allow gardens to be seen from above.
 Windows, allées and strategically placed statues were artfully arranged to heighten the effect and lend a grandeur to the setting that the level landscape militated against.

 Vescovana, Rivella, Valsanzibio.
 Today we visit two flower-filled gardens.
 In contrast to Stra, the Villa Pisani at Vescovana is a more modest affair, with an English-inspired Romantic garden of the 19th century.
 The garden designed around the 16th-century Villa Emo at Rivella was created in the 1960s.
 Villa Barbarigo at Valsanzibio is a Baroque masterpiece complete with water jests, boxwood maze and extensive pools, designed as an allegory of man’s progress towards salvation.

 Padua.
 Spend the morning at the beautiful and historic Botanic Garden at Padua.
-The oldest such establishment in the world, it was founded in 1545 by order of the Venetian government (it was absorbed by the university shortly after).
+The oldest such establishment in the world, it was founded in 1545 by order of the Venetian government and was absorbed by the university shortly after.
 The oldest living plant dates to 1550.
 In the afternoon, there is a choice of spending time in this gem of a city or of returning to rest in the hotel and its gardens.